acend/container-basics-training/content/en/docs/01/_index.md

 ```

-## Your first container :)
+## Your first container 😃

-With this command we just ran our first container on our computers.
+With this command, we just ran our first container on our computers.
 It ran a simple process that printed a message to standard out, the container itself is not very useful though.

-## Additional lab: getting familiar with the Docker docs
+## Getting familiar with the Docker docs

 Browse <https://docs.docker.com> and get familiar with the docs as well as the references.
-In this training we're going to use Docker CE, so this is the docs section you might want to check out as well.
+In this training, we're going to use Docker CE, so this is the docs section you might want to check out as well.

-> Question: Is there only a "hello world" Docker image?
+{{% details title="Question: Do I need to know the docker images by name?" %}}
+No!
+There are tons of images provided by companies, open source projects, and individuals.
+You can search for this images in various registries, the most famous one beeing [Docker Hub](https://hub.docker.com).

-Maybe the [next lab](../02/) will provide some answers?
+Checkout the [next lab](../02/) for more details.
+{{% /details %}}